kcjengr/qtpyvcp/docs/source/install/dev_install.rst

 ===================
-Development Install
+Development Install for python 3
 ===================

-This installation method should be used if you are interested in contributing to `QtPyVCP`, or want to have access to the source code so you can study it and see how everything works.
+This installation method should be used if you are interested in contributing to `QtPyVCP`, or want to have access to the source code so you can study it and see how everything works using python3

 This type of installation is editable, meaning you can make changes to the source files and the changes will take effect when `QtPyVCP` is next